 PRO- You get to see these beautiful yet dangerous animals almost daily.

-CON- During the winter you will need to shovel almost everything out.
-Your car, your house, ect.
+CON- During the winter, you will need to shovel almost everything out.
+Your car, your house, etc.

-PRO- There’s an endless amount of things to do in summer, and in winter.
+PRO- There’s an endless amount of things to do in summer and winter.

 CON- IT’S FREAKING COLD!!

 So, be a lover of adventure, and never be afraid to try new things and take risks- even if you’re just positive that you’ll hate them.
 Sometimes life will shock you.
-It’s sure as hell shocked me!
+It sure as hell surprised me!

 Till next time,